olliw42/mLRS-docu/docs/MSPX.md

  For INAV 7 we recommend one of three options, depending on the usecase.
  1. MspX+CRSF if you fly FPV, the separate CRSF for RC Control enables OSD Link Statistics.
- 2. MspX+MSP-RC if no OSD link statistics are needed (autonomous flights and LOS only) and if you use a GCS Software that can handle passive MSP Message Monitoring with no 2-way communication (MWP)
+ 2. MspX+MSP-RC if no OSD link statistics are needed (autonomous flights and LOS only) and if you use a GCS Software that can handle passive MSP Message Monitoring with no 2-way communication (MWP).
  3. Transparent+CRSF for full 2-Way GCS Communication and RC Control.
 However, in this case you will not have telemetry on your radio.